 Other enrichment programmes are also designed to give students a chance to develop in their areas of interest and to give them a taste of the society groups that will be available to them at university.
-Within this theme, we offer groups such as the Chess Club, the Folk Band, the Jazz Band, the Whole-school Choir, the Chamber Choir, Extra-Curricular Sports Leadership, the Crochet Club, The Fashion Show, The Creative Show, Language Ambassadors, Pride Group, the Humanities Magazine, the Chemistry Olympiad, the Digital Ambassadors, the Programming Club, the Languages Showcase and the Duke of Edinburgh Award.
+Within this theme, we offer groups such as Model United Nations, Extra-Curricular Sports Leadership, Language Ambassadors, the Pride Group, the Chemistry Olympiad, the Digital Ambassadors, the Programming Club, the Cyber EPQ and the Duke of Edinburgh Award.